anton25360/collection-medals/README.md

 # Olympic Medal Collection

-Showcase website designed to showcase participated olymic events, country & year, and medal acheived (G, S, B, other).
+Showcase website designed to display olymic events, year participated, and medal acheived (G, S, B, other).
 Uses a database to store & display this information indefinitely.